Up the Road: Living in Alaska

 Hobbies

 moto heli The beginning of going “up the road” on the motorcycle.
-Watch me fly this helicopter here on YouTube.
+Me with a big RC helicopter.

 Motorcycling was fun, but, well, you’d run out of road pretty quick.
 Like I mentioned earlier, you can’t drive out of (or into) Juneau, the only transportation out is by boat or car because of the mountains to the east.
 The town is pretty small, and there’s one road that goes further north and there’s nothing much else out there - just wilderness, essentially.
 So the locals would literally refer to this area as “up the road”.
 I found it comical that you could say we “went camping up the road”, and everybody would know exactly what you meant.